ALL ABOUT MALCOLM DEDMAN

 He is now living in South Africa in a quiet rural town, where he has been since September 2007.
 Although semi-retired, he is still teaching music and has used the opportunity to revise old scores and write much new music, some of which have received performances in various countries, including England, Ireland, France, Germany, Italy, Bulgaria, Macedonia, Slovakia, USA, Brazil, Mexico, Japan, South Korea, New Zealand and South Africa.
 Many of these performances have been received well by audiences and critics, including two excellent reviews by Anthony Payne given when he was living in the UK.

 He has also gained several composition awards; and most of his music is self-published, along with two CDs, under the name Misty Mountain Music SA.
-He has recently signed a contract with Gusthold Music Publisher with a piece for string orchestra called Danses Concertantes.
+He has signed contracts with Gusthold Music Publisher with a piece for string orchestra called Danses Concertantes and a Concerto for Piano Duet and Orchestra.
+A chamber orchestra piece called Comforting the Soul will be published later in 2021.

 Major first performances that have been received well by both audiences and critics include: Christmas Cantata– ‘The Word was Made Flesh’ in 1975; Three Dance Episodes for oboe, guitar and piano at the Wigmore Hall in 1977; String Quartet no.1 at the Purcell Room in 1980; Piano Sonata No. 2 – ‘In Search’ at the Purcell Room in 1986, More recent first performances are listed under ‘Events’.